dssg/cta-otp/README.md

 This is a version of OpenTripPlanner customized for use by the CTA.
 This repository was cloned from the [OTP repository](https://github.com/OpenPlans/OpenTripPlanner), then four changes were made:

+1. **OTP for Chicago**: optimized the JavaScript in the trip planner and analyst client webapps for use in the city of Chicago - auto-centered camera on Chicago, removed references to the D.C.
+Purple Line.

-1. Minor fixes and aesthetic changes to the webapps (fixed broken map options, added new options, changed color legend for trip times)
+2. **Better colors for analyst maps**: made minor fixes and aesthetic changes to the webapps (fixed broken map options, added new options, changed color legend for trip times)

-2. Created new webapp `opentripplanner-ga-client`.
-Instead of routing from a single point to a grid of points, routes from a specified set of points (the user can upload a file of lat-long coordinates) to a grid of points.
+3. **New OTP app: general accessibility**: created a new webapp `opentripplanner-ga-client`.
+Instead of visualizing trip times from one point on the map to every other point, this tool visualizes how "accessible" or "connected" each point on the map is to every other. routing from a single point to a grid of points, routes from a specified set of points (the user can upload a file of lat-long coordinates) to a grid of points.
 The coloration changes based on the mode selected - currently, it can be colored by the average travel time to the origin points, or by the travel time to the closest origin point.

-3. Modified several java files to allow for the extension of analyst features required for the opentripplanner-ga-client and related future functionality.
+- Modified several java files to allow for the extension of analyst features required for the opentripplanner-ga-client and related future functionality.

-4. Optimized the JavaScript in the client webapps for use in the city of Chicago - auto-centered camera on Chicago, removed references to the D.C.
-Purple Line.

 For a more thorough list of changes, [click here](https://github.com/dssg/cta-otp/wiki/Index-of-Modified-Files).